 Tim returned to the stage in April 2012 when he appeared in a re-write of Eric Idle's What About Dick at the Orpheum Theatre in Los Angeles.
 The show had a limited four-night run, with a remarkable cast that also included Eddie Izzard, Billy Connolly, Tracey Ullman and Russell Brand.

 In July of 2012, Tim suffered a major stroke.
 His family and friends closed ranks around him as he began his long road to recovery, and managed the near-miracle of keeping the news secret until the following May, when somehow the Daily Mail learned about it.
 In response to the flood of press queries, his agent Marcia Hurwitz confirmed that 'Tim is doing great.
 He absolutely can speak and is recovering at this time and in great humour' She also adds 'He has been going to physical therapy doing very well and still has his great sense of humour.
 He thanks everyone for sending good wishes.'
 Tim has returned to work following his stroke and has recorded several voice projects including Over The Garden Wall for Cartoon Network.
 In 2016 Tim appeared in the FOX Television Event 'The Rocky Horror Picture Show: Let's Do The Time Warp Again' as the Crimonlogist.
 During 2016 Tim also appeared at cabaret evenings in LA where has has taken to the stage to sing original self penned material.
-2016 also saw Tim appear at Conventions to meet his fans and pose for photos, he has several more events of this kind lined up for 2017.
+2016 and 2017 also saw Tim appear at Conventions to meet his fans and pose for photos, he has several more events of this kind lined up for 2018.
 He continues to attend physical and speech therapy in his continued recovery.

 Tim currently lives in Los Angeles.
 He has never been married and has no children.
 Tim is an avid reader, painter, and a keen gardener; he created a beautiful garden from scratch in his previous residence in Los Feliz, LA, which was featured in several magazines alongside his interior design skills.
 In addition to his performance career, Tim is known to enjoy property development and has developed several beautiful homes around Los Angeles.